Diving bell: Cross-hauling

-Cross-hauling systems are cables from an independent lifting device which are intended to be used to move the bell laterally from a point directly below the LARS, and may also be used to limit rotation and as an emergency bell recovery system.
+Cross-hauling is the use of a cable connected to the bell to move the bell laterally when this is useful, such as when the workplace is not close to directly below the LARS.
+Cross-hauling systems are cables from an independent lifting device, and may also be used to limit rotation and as an emergency bell recovery system.

 Use with hyperbaric chambers

 Commercial diving contractors generally use a closed bell in conjunction with a surface hyperbaric chamber, These have safety and ergonomic advantages and allow decompression to be carried out after the bell has been raised to the surface and back on board the diving support vessel.
 Closed bells are often used in saturation diving and undersea rescue operations.
 The diving bell would be connected via the mating flange of an airlock to the deck decompression chamber or saturation system for transfer under pressure of the occupants.
+A hyperbaric bell run is defined as the period between locking the bell off the system with one or more divers under pressure inside and locking back on again.

 Air-lock diving bells

+An air-lock bell is a type of caisson with an access trunk that extends above the water surface, with an air-lock for access.

 The air lock diving-bell plant was a purpose-built barge for the laying, examination and repair of moorings for battleships at Gibraltar harbour.
 It was designed by Siebe Gorman of Lambeth and Forrestt & Co.
 Ltd of Wivenhoe in Essex, who built and supplied it in 1902 to the British Admiralty.

 The vessel came about from the specific conditions at Gibraltar.
 The heavy harbour moorings have three chains extending out radially along the seabed from a central ring, each terminating in a large anchor.
 Most harbours have a soft seabed, and it is usual to lay down moorings by settling anchors in the mud, clay or sand but this could not be done in Gibraltar harbour, where the seabed is hard rock.

 In operation the barge would be towed over the work site, moored in place with anchors, and the bell would be lowered vertically to the bottom. and the water displaced by pumping.
 The work teams entered the bell through an airlock in the central access shaft.
 Working in ordinary clothes they could dig out anchorings for the moorings.

 The German service barge Carl Straat is similar in concept, but the bell is lowered by swinging the access tube.
 Carl Straat was built in 1963 for the Waterways and Shipping Directorate West in Münster.
 The 6 m × 4 m × 2.5 m bell is accessible through a 2 m diameter tube and an airlock.
 A pantograph system keeps the bell and internal stairs level at all depths.
 Maximum working depth is 10 m.
 The vessel is used on those inland waterways which have locks large enough to accommodate its 52 m length overall, 11.8 m beam and 1.6 m draft.